ropensci/rglobi/vignettes/vignette.md

 6  40.97780  -79.52529
 ```

-You can also restrict this search to a certain area,
+You can also restrict this search to a certain area:

 ```r
 areas=get_interaction_areas (bbox=c(-67.87,12.79,-57.08,23.32))